syncfusion-content/xamarin-docs/Xamarin/SfCarousel/Animation.md

 # Animation

 The `Duration` property of the SfCarousel control is used to specify the time taken to move an item to the selected item position.
 The duration is specified in seconds.
-The default value is 300 s.
+The default value is 300 ms.

 {% highlight C# %}